Web-Coke/DataBox/README-EN_US.md

 DataBox is an Excel add-in based on [Excel-DNA](https://github.com/Excel-DNA).

-Some of the core features are implemented in [Rust](https://www.rust-lang.org/), which is incredibly fast
+Some of the core features are implemented in [Rust](https://www.rust-lang.org/), It's incredibly fast.

-If you are a regular user, you hope that DataBox can help you work efficiently
+If you are a regular user, you hope that DataBox can help you work efficiently.

-If you are a programmer, I hope DataBox will inspire you in a new way
+If you are a programmer, I hope DataBox will inspire you in a new way.

 ## Install and use